Rep. Ayanna Pressley goes public with alopecia and baldness

 “I felt naked, exposed, vulnerable.
 I felt embarrassed.
 I felt ashamed.
 I felt betrayed,” Pressley said.
 “And then I also felt that I was participating in a cultural betrayal because of all the little girls who write me letters, come up to me, take selfies with me.
 Hashtag twist nation.”

-Pressley kept her hair loss a secret among close friends and family but knew she would go public when she felt ready.
+Pressley kept her hair loss a secret, revealing her condition only to close friends and family, but she knew she would go public when she felt ready.

 Alopecia areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes on other areas of the body, according to the website of the National Alopecia Areata Foundation.
 The National Institutes of Health says nearly 2% of Americans have the disease.

+Hare-Bey pointed to a movement co-founded by Dove, called the CROWN Coalition (Creating a Respectful and Open World for Natural Hair), with the National Urban League, Color Of Change and the Western Center on Law and Poverty.
+The mission is to push for anti-hair discrimination legislation on the state level.

+The coalition sponsored The CROWN Act, which has been signed into law in California, the first state to make hair discrimination illegal.
+The bill has recently passed both the New York Senate and the Assembly and has also been introduced in New Jersey.
+The bills, according to the coalition's website, ensure that traits historically associated with race, such as hair texture and hairstyle, are protected from discrimination in the workplace and in K-12 public and charter schools.

-Pressley said she's still trying to find her way forward and went public to free herself from the secret.
+Pressley, meanwhile, said she's still trying to find her way forward in her alopecia journey and went public to free herself from the secret.
 She joked about her nicknames for her wigs, including one she dubbed “FLOTUS, because it feels very Michelle Obama to me.”

 “I am making peace with alopecia," she said.
 "I have not arrived there. ... but I'm making progress every day.”